jc-juarez/parallel_matrix_multiplication/README.md

 # Parallel Matrix Multiplication Algorithms ⚡

 Parallel and Serial Algorithms for matrix multiplication implemented in **C++ for GNU/Linux**.
+This implementation executes a serial algorithm along with two parallel algorithms: OpenMP and POSIX Threads.
 To run this program first clone the repository:

 ```bash
 git clone https://github.com/jc-juarez/parallel_matrix_multiplication